 Yours in green elixir,

 Grab an absinthe spoon, a sugar cube, and well, a little absinthe!
-Here's how to serve the face-twisting spirit in authentic fashion, and safely light it on fire.
+Here's how to serve the face-twisting spirit in an authentic fashion.
+And safely light it on fire, if that's what you're after.

 Ingredients